 Amazon to ask staff to return to office for three days a week

-Amazon.com Inc said on Thursday some corporate employees will be offered the option to return to office for three days a week and work remotely for the other two days.

-REUTERS: Amazon.com Inc said on Thursday some corporate employees will be offered the option to return to office for three days a week and work remotely for the other two days.
+NEW YORK: Amazon.com said on Thursday some corporate employees will be offered the option to return to office for three days a week and work remotely for the other two days.

 Employees in frontline roles such as hardware engineers will continue to work onsite, Amazon said.